Pattison College

 Pattison College is a non-selective independent school in the east of Coventry, England.
 Pattison College provides education for children aged 3 to 16 of all abilities.
-The school was established in 1949.
+The school was established as a Christian foundation in 1949 as a school for students interested in pursuing theatre as a career.
+While its emphasis has changed since its founding, the college still offers a three-year vocational course in music theatre for students aged 16 to 19.